 Now that we have a solid understanding of what a quart is, let's look at some practical tips and expert advice to help you visualize and use this measurement effectively.
 These tips will help you in the kitchen, at the store, and in other everyday situations where volume measurements are important.

 Another useful tip is to use measuring tools to familiarize yourself with the volume of a quart.
-A liquid measuring cup with quart markings is an invaluable tool in the kitchen.
+That said, a liquid measuring cup with quart markings is an invaluable tool in the kitchen.
 Fill the measuring cup to the quart line and observe the amount of liquid.
 Pour that liquid into different containers to see how it fills them.
 This hands-on experience will give you a better sense of the physical space a quart occupies.

 FAQ